cscart/docs/en/user_guide/mobile_app/faq.rst

    * *Notification icon* is an icon used for push notifications on the Android devices.
 The recommended size is 192x192.

    * *Feature Graphic image*—a 1024x500 image shown on the Google Play page of your application.
 For more information, see the "Feature Graphic" section of `Google Play instructions <https://support.google.com/googleplay/android-developer/answer/1078870?hl=en>`_.

-   * *Splash Screen Logo*—an image in two variants (1536x2208 vertical & 2208x1536 horizontal).
-It will be displayed when you start the application on your mobile device.
+   * *Splash Screen (portrait)* is an 2496x2496 image.
+It is displayed when you start the application on your mobile phone.
+For the best look on all devices, use the logo of your store.
+The logo shouldn't occupy the full width of the image, and should be in the center.
+We recommend a single-color or gradient background without small details.

-   * *Splash Screen (portrait)* is displayed when you start the app.
-The recommended size is 2496x2496.

      .. note::